Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 4. Mix well again.

-5. Roll the dough into balls about the size of a golf ball—wet hands before rolling to prevent sticking.
+5. Roll the dough into balls about the size of a golf ball.
+Wet your hands before rolling to prevent sticking.

 7. Then transfer to an airtight container and store in the fridge for 3 to 4 days.
 Enjoy!

-Now that we’ve established healthy snack options and nutrients to prioritize after pregnancy, let’s discuss how to make snacking easier.
-Adjusting to your baby’s sleep schedule or completing any tasks within the first few weeks after birth may be challenging.
-One of the biggest ways to fit snacks into your daily routine is to plan.
+Now that we’ve covered nutritious snack options and the key nutrients to prioritize after pregnancy, let’s talk about how to make them part of your everyday routine.
+Adjusting to your baby’s sleep schedule and keeping up with tasks during the first few weeks after birth can be challenging, so planning ahead makes a big difference.

 Share